 Your identification has been saved in /Users/username/.ssh/id_rsa.
 Your public key has been saved in /Users/username/.ssh/id_rsa.pub.
 The key fingerprint is: nss2VhNB0Y62VIToM+/qYe3HS4TPXmrhuBxjUz4l/I8= email@example.com

 To configure the ssh-agent program to use your SSH key, first ensure ssh-agent is enabled.

 # start the ssh-agent in the background $ eval $(ssh-agent -s) Agent pid 59566

-If you are using Git Bash, turn on the ssh-agent with command shown below instead:
+If you are using Git Bash, enable the ssh-agent with command shown below instead